julianmackenzie/julianmackenzie/README.md

-Hello!
 My name is Julian Mackenzie.
-I'm a SWE student graduating in May of 2024, raring and ready to get working on any projects I can get my hands on!
+I'm a Frontend Developer and Software Engineer with my B.S. in Computer Science from UIC, raring and ready to get working on any projects I can get my hands on!

-I am interested in software engineering, web app development, game development, UX specialization.
+I am currently expanding my knowledge in the areas of web and webapp development, game development, and business management/marketing.

-As far as my progress toward those interests go, I have a decent understanding of software engineering and the components at play in that field, as well as a growing knowledge of game development (writing, art design, team organization, etc.).

-I have a college-level experience in C++/C/C#, Java, and Python, experience with React JS and web design, as well as knowledge in SQL and GML.

-I am always open to project and work inquiries!
+I am always open to project and business inquiries!
-Contact me at julianbmackenzie@gmail.com, or using my school email, jbm5@uic.edu.
+Contact me at julianbmackenzie@gmail.com.
-The latter I am likely to see quicker, but once I graduate that will no longer be available.